teemtee/tmt/docs/guide.rst

         As a user I want to see more detailed information for particular command.
     example:
-      - tmt test show -v
+      - tmt tests show -v
-      - tmt test show -vvv
+      - tmt tests show -vvv
-      - tmt test show --verbose
+      - tmt tests show --verbose

 In order to start experimenting with the complete set of examples covering all metadata levels, use the ``full`` template which